akto-api-security/Documentation/traffic-connections/traffic-data-sources/ebpf-mtls.md

 # The interval poll ( in minutes ) in which the akto module scans the current running processes, to check for new SSL related processes to probe.
 - name: UPROBE_POLL_INTERVAL
   value: 5
+# If you only want to trace traffic for which SSL termination happens at proxy/service.
+- name: CAPTURE_ALL
+  value: "false"
+# If you only want to trace traffic for which SSL termination happens at application.
+# Note: when CAPTURE_ALL is false and CAPTURE_SSL is true, only application traffic is captured.
+- name: CAPTURE_SSL
+  value: "true"
 ```

 4. You can check your `API inventory` on Akto dashboard to see endpoints being discovered.